flatcar-archive/flatcar-docs/docs/setup/security/hardening-guide.md

 ### Disable USB

-If you don't expect to ever use USB, you can disable the kernel module, here a CLC snippet:
+If you don't expect to ever use USB, you can disable the kernel module, here a Butane snippet:

 ```
+variant: flatcar
+version: 1.0.0
 storage:
   files:
     - path: /etc/modprobe.d/blacklist.conf